raphslalom/ds-vm/slalomdsvm/readme.md

 ```

-To boot / shutdown the VM:
+To boot / shutdown the VM (you will need to restart Hadoop via Ambari when you restart the VM):

 ```bash
 vagrant up